 This was Lella Lombardi, a thoroughbred Frugarolese, even though her passion for motors and racing had often taken her far from her homeland.
 She often returned to Frugarolo, to visit her elderly parents and her brother Giuseppe, while her sister Giuliana, who is married, lives in Genoa.
 And Lella Lombardi's body will be transported to her home in Via Cavour: her parents wanted to have her by their side one more day and watch over her on the last night before the funeral scheduled for 3:30 p.m. on Thursday, 5 March 1992, in the town's parish church.

-"I am terribly sorry, even though we had never dated.
-I had met her in 1981 in Monza.
+"I am terribly sorry, even though we had never met.
+I had encountered her in 1981 in Monza.
 A handshake.
 But she remained a symbol for me.
 And at the very moment when I reached the pinnacle of my career, reaching Formula 1, she left us".

 "What bothers me is that Amati got a steering wheel because she is a woman, because Brabham, with no money, looked for a knockout engagement to attract sponsors.
 So some even good drivers were left without a place".